andrewfishersb/Stockipy-Android-App/README.md

 ## Future Goals and Ideas
+* Make api call on homepage so it doesnt load everytime I press back or find recipe (or on the search page when i create it).
 * If shopping list and fridge list look the same then maybe refractor to be on the same page
 * let user add single ingredients to a cart, they are currently just strings in an array.
 * make input only one line for new items